sktime/mentoring/internships/projects_2026.md

 Expected size of project:  175 or 350 based on choice of model from the wishlist in the linked issue above.

-Difficulty: moderate to hard based on the choice of models.
+Difficulty: medium to hard based on the choice of models.

 Skills required/preferred : `torch`, `huggingface`, `transformers`, methodology (DL, LLM), familiarity with training, checkpointing, interence, hubs